netscaler/netscaler-k8s-ingress-controller/docs/deploy/citrix-api-gateway.md

 Citrix provides an enterprise grade API Gateway for North-South API traffic into the Kubernetes cluster.
 Citrix API Gateway integrates with Kubernetes through the Citrix ingress controller and the Citrix ADC (Citrix ADC MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises or cloud deployments.

-The following diagram shows a dual-tier topology for Citrix API gateway.
+The following diagram shows a dual-tier topology for Citrix API Gateway.

 ![API Gateway](../media/citrix-api-gateway.png)